miguelalarcos/simple-binding/README.md

 * *sb*, to mark the element as a *simple bind* element.
 * *sb-bind* binds the input element with the model field specified.
 * *sb-text* is a helper you use to display the field specified (or function that returns a string).
+* *sb-html* is a helper you use to display html of the field specified (or function).
 * *sb-check* binds the checkbox to a list (checked if its value is in the list).
   *sb-bool* binds the checkbox to a boolean field.
 * *sb-disabled* binds with a function that returns a boolean.